dreyacosta/pager/README.md

 ### Only once notification
 When you have commands (writes to DB like `MonitoredService`) as part of one transaction, you also save `Notifications` that will later be processed as part of the same transaction.

-As a second piece, there is single, separate process that will call `SendNotification` periodically.
+As a second piece, there is single, separate process that will call `SendNotifications` periodically.
 It will check the contents of `NotificationRepository` and process the `Notifications`.
 After each `Notification` has been processed, the `Notification` will be marked as processed.

 Therefore, `SendNotifications` sends email, SMS, and sets an external timer.